douglasback/widget-the-people/README.md

 ## About

-Widget the People is a [Node.js][node] application that enables petition creators and webmasters to embed a widget that promotes a particular petition on [We the People][wtp]
+Widget the People is a [Node.js][node] application that enables petition creators and webmasters to embed a widget that promotes a particular petition on [We the People][wtp].

 A sample deployment is available at [widget-promoter.herokuapp.com][wtpapp]